dekoza/mtgpl/NPH.rst

 :mtgtip:`Chancellor of the Forge<https://c1.scryfall.com/file/scryfall-cards/border_crop/front/d/d/dd3520a7-a55f-4c00-b4f1-c1c154adfc8f.jpg?1562882041|https://scryfall.com/card/nph/81/chancellor-of-the-forge?utm_source=api>`
    You may reveal this card from your opening hand.
-If you do, at the beginning of the first upkeep, create a 1/1 red Goblin creature token with haste.
+If you do, at the beginning of the first upkeep, create a 1/1 red Phyrexian Goblin creature token with haste.

    When Chancellor of the Forge enters the battlefield, create X 1/1 red Goblin creature tokens with haste, where X is the number of creatures you control.